 In the storybook "A Most Special Easter Egg", published in 1989, Booker's outfit is a green vest with blue bowtie.
 Aloysius Pig would join Garfield and Friends 5 years later, and he wears the same outfit.

 Viewer Gender Confusion: Orson had long, feminine eyelashes in the first half of the strip's run and Booker called him "Mom", due to the fact that he sat on Booker and Sheldon's eggs before they hatched.
+This was to represent that Orson was a piglet.
+Like how Nermal has eyelashes to look like a kitten.

 The pranks aren't so bad in the cartoon version.
 At least Roy doesn't usually physically hurt Wade in the cartoon version.
 Lots of stuff in the comic book version are always out to hurt poor Wade!
 Roy's pranks at least in the cartoon version are nothing.